Just someone who believes that a Vertical Farm, in all its beauty and magnificence, can become an icon of change.

 This paper contains the insights and information I have gathered for over 6 years (since a little bit before the beginning of this blog).
 The proposed strategy is based on 3 pillars:

-The only constant is change – We need to apply change to our everyday lives and to the systems that build up our societies!
+The only constant is change – Let’s embed “change” as a fundamental value in our everyday thinking, the way we live our lives and in the systems that build up our societies!

 And now, I don’t want to keep you waiting any longer.
 Here’s the Brain Child I put together this last month, out of necessity and just for fun!
 Without further ado: